vignesh1rajan/WalmartQA/README.md

 Also there were inconsistencies with the URI structures - the initial call to login is api.mobile.walmart.com while subsequent calls were https://mobile.walmart.com

-There were lots of redundant infomation from the get item calls like department metadata that made the call return 100+ of datafields which would slow down the calls.
+There were lots of redundant information from the get item calls like department metadata that made the call return 100+ of datafields which would slow down the calls.
 Proper GET, POST methods were not used according to REST standards.